mgoldcoin/mgold/waves-client/account-management/creating-an-account.md

 # **How to Create an Account**

-The Waves wallet features stable fiat, Bitcoin, Ethereum, Litecoin, Zcash, more than 10,000 Waves-based tokens, one of the fastest blockchains in the cryptosphere and the Waves Decentralized Exchange \(Waves DEX\).

-Waves, the native currency within the Waves Platform system, is a Leased Proof of Stake \(LPoS\) cryptocurrency that allows users to earn rewards by hosting a full node or by leasing their balance to a node.

 Open up Waves wallet or download it by using either the [Online Client](https://wavesplatform.com/product), [Desktop Client](https://wavesplatform.com/product).

 After opening the Waves client for the first time, click **Get Started** to start the process of creating your account